bitfocus/companion-module-bmd-teranex-mini/companion/HELP.md

-## Blackmagic Design Teranex
+## Blackmagic Design Teranex Mini

-This module will connect to any Blackmagic Design Teranex device.
-Not all settings work with every model of Teranex.
+This module will connect to some Blackmagic Design Teranex Mini devices.
+Not all settings work with every model of Teranex Mini.
 Where necessary, supported devices are indicated in the options.

 **Actions**